St Clare John Byrne: Shipbuilding

 In 1877 the first of 3 yachts Byrne designed for Manchester industrialist Samuel Radcliff Platt was launched; they were all named Norseman.
-The 2nd, launched in 1890, was eventually sold to an American buyer and become the USS Mohican - SP117 during WW1.
+The second, launched in 1890, was sold to American owners and served in the First World War as USS Mohican (SP-117); bought in 1931 by the Canadian banker Sir Charles Gordon and registered at Glasgow, she carried her original name again until his death in 1939.

 The Lancashire Witch was designed and built for Sir Thomas George Fermor-Hesketh on the lines of Sunbeam and launched in 1877.
 Like Brassey, Hesketh went on a world tour in the Lancashire Witch and on one of the legs set a record for the crossing between the Falkland Islands and South Africa.
 The Lancashire Witch was sold to the Admiralty in 1893 and become HMS Waterwitch.

 Two American clients, James Gordon Bennett and William Kissam Vanderbilt, had yachts designed by Byrne, but built in America.
 Vanderbilt's yacht Alva was sunk in 1892 and Byrne was commissioned to design a replacement, the Valiant at 2148 tons, said to be the largest yacht in the world.
 This was constructed in Britain by Laird Brothers at Birkenhead.

 Byrne continued to design yachts into his senior years: Portia designed for Col Herbert A Foster and built by Cammell Laird was launched in 1906 when Byrne was 75.
 Portia was used by the Royal Navy during WWI as armed yacht Portia II, becoming involved with the chase and final sinking of German submarine U12.

 St Clare John Byrne died on 13 December 1915 aged 86 and was buried at Holy Trinity Church, then Hoylake Parish church.
 The church has since been demolished but the grave yard remains.
 Sadly, Byrne's tomb stone is now damaged and overgrown.